 MS-HRM: Master of Science in Human Resources Management

 The MS in Human Resources Management offers a global view of the HRM function and helps students appreciate the impact that HR changes can have on the organization.
-The curriculum and course content continue to evolve to provide students with the latest and most valuable knowledge and skills needed by high performing HR professionals.
+The curriculum and course content continue to evolve to provide students with the latest and most valuable knowledge and skills needed by high-performing HR professionals.

 HBU’s MS-HRM is recognized as being fully aligned with the Society for Human Resource Management’s (SHRM) HR Curriculum Guidebook and Templates.
 Throughout the world, as of October 2015, only 58 MS-HRM programs are acknowledged by SHRM as being aligned with the society’s suggested guidelines.

-The MS-HRM program is cohort based.
+The MS-HRM program is cohort-based.
 A new class of students will be admitted each fall semester and will advance through the program together, taking the same courses on the same schedule.
 Students without requisite undergraduate coursework will take leveling courses (12 hours).
 Transcripts will be evaluated for leveling equivalents.
 There are 33 semester hours of core classes.
 Each class meets one night per week.

-Leveling Courses required for students without BBA:
+Leveling Courses required for students without a BBA:

 ACCT 5362 Accounting Principles